 *In August of 2020, the CZU Lightning Complex Fire burned through the majority of San Vicente Redwoods, the preserve featured in the following story.
-We haven’t had the opportunity to fully assess the damages from this fire or the success of our fire mitigation strategies.
+We are still assessing the damages from this fire and the success of our fire mitigation strategies.
 Please stay tuned for more related stories in the coming months.

 After more than 250 years of cultural upheaval and oppression, the Amah Mutsun Tribal Band is working to reclaim their ancestral homeland — from the beaches to the windswept peaks of San Benito, Monterey, Santa Cruz, Santa Clara and San Mateo counties.
 Most recently, they’ve been at work helping heal the forests of POST-protected San Vicente Redwoods.

 But let’s back up a minute.
 Historical context is key to the Amah Mutsun’s story, one of three tribes commonly referred to as “Ohlone.”
 For millennia, the Amah Mutsun sustainably cultivated the Pajaro River Basin and surrounding landscapes, tending the land that supported them and, in doing so, maintaining the health of its natural systems.